-A vehicle barrier fence, also known as an anti-ram fence or high-security fence, is commonly installed on sites requiring more protection than a typical chain link barrier can provide.
+An anti-ram vehicle barrier fence, also known as an anti-ram fence, is commonly installed on sites requiring more protection than a typical chain link barrier can provide.
 These high-security fences are specifically designed and tested to prevent Hostile Vehicle Attacks (HVA) and Vehicle Borne Improvised Explosive Device (VBIED).

 Anti-ram fencing can provide perimeter security against vehicle-borne assaults around an entire building, commercial facility, airport, correctional facility or military base.
 These anti-ram fence barrier systems provide a high level of protection for personnel, buildings, equipment, and hazardous materials that could be vulnerable to high-speed collisions, whether deliberate or accidental.